James Milner: 2015–2019: First seasons and Champions League title

+2019–2023: Premier League title and domestic success

+On 14 August 2019, Milner won his first UEFA Super Cup, starting the 2019 match against Chelsea, as Liverpool won after a penalty shoot-out in Istanbul.
 In December 2019, Milner signed a new contract reportedly keeping him at the club until 2022, although Liverpool did not specify the contract length.
 Later that month, Milner came on as a substitute as Liverpool won the FIFA Club World Cup for the first time in the club's history, beating Flamengo 1–0 in the final.
+On 26 December 2019, Milner scored a penalty in a 4–0 Premier League victory over Leicester City at The King Power Stadium; it would be the last goal Milner ever scored for Liverpool.
 On 25 June 2020, Milner won his third Premier League title and his first for Liverpool.

-Milner was not a regular starter during the 2020–21 season amassing just 11 starts and making 26 appearances in all competitions.
+Milner was not a regular starter during the 2020–21 season, amassing just 11 starts and making 26 appearances in all competitions.
 As a result, he registered the first goalless season of his career.
-He still remained an important player as Liverpool overcame multiple difficulties to finish 3rd, qualifying for the following season's Champions League on the final day of the season.
+He still remained an important player as Liverpool overcame multiple difficulties to finish third, qualifying for the following season's Champions League on the final day of the season.

-On 16 February 2022, Milner came on as a substitute in a 2-0 UEFA Champions League win against Inter Milan to make his 800th senior appearance at club level.

-On 27 February 2022, Milner scored Liverpool's first penalty of the shootout in the 2022 EFL Cup Final victory over Chelsea.
-On 14 May 2022, Milner once again scored Liverpool's first penalty of the shootout in the 2022 FA Cup Final victory over Chelsea.
+On 16 February 2022, Milner came on as a substitute in a 2–0 Champions League win against Inter Milan to make his 800th senior appearance at club level.
+On 27 February 2022, Milner scored Liverpool's first penalty of the shoot-out in the 2022 EFL Cup final victory over Chelsea.
+On 14 May 2022, Milner once again scored Liverpool's first penalty of the shoot-out in the 2022 FA Cup final victory over Chelsea.
 On 6 June 2022, Milner signed a one-year extension with the club.

-On 5 October 2022, he marked his 300th appearance for Liverpool in a 2–0 victory against Rangers F.C. in the Champions League.
-On 12 November 2022, Milner came on as a substitute against Southampton to make his 600th Premier League appearance.
+On 5 October 2022, Milner made his 300th appearance for Liverpool in a 2–0 victory against Rangers in the 2022–23 Champions League.
+On 12 November, Milner came on as a substitute against Southampton to make his 600th Premier League appearance.
+On 4 April 2023, in a 0–0 draw against Chelsea, Milner marked his 610th Premier League appearance, which moved him up to third place in all-time Premier League's appearance charts.
+In May 2023, Liverpool announced that Milner would leave the club at the end of the 2022–23 season upon the expiry of his contract.